davidpagnon/Sports2D/README.md

 #### Pose detection:

-Detect joint centers from a video with OpenPose or BlazePose.
+BlazePose or OpenPose are used to detect joint centers from a video.
-Save a 2D csv position file per person, and optionally json files, image files, and video files.

-If OpenPose is used, multiple persons can be consistently detected across frames.
-However, it needs to be [installed](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) separately.
-It supports several models: BODY_25 is the standard one, BODY_25B is more accurate but requires manually [downloading the model](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/blob/master/experimental_models/README.md)
-Interpolates sequences of missing data if they are less than N frames long.
-Optionally filters results with Butterworth, gaussian, median, or loess filter.
-Optionally displays figures.

-If BlazePose is used, only one person can be detected.
+If `BlazePose` is used, only one person can be detected.\
-No interpolation nor filtering options available.
+No interpolation nor filtering options are available.
 Not plotting available.

-*N.B.:* Default parameters have been provided in `Demo\Config_demo.toml` but can be edited.\
-*N.B.:* OpenPose-like json coordinates are also stored in the `demo_blazepose_json` folder.
-A `logs.txt` file lets you recover details about your chosen configuration.
+If `OpenPose` is used, multiple persons can be consistently detected across frames.
+A person is matched to another in the next frame when their average point clouds are at a small euclidian distance.\
+Sequences of missing data are interpolated if they are less than N frames long.\
+Resulting coordinates can be filtered with Butterworth, gaussian, median, or loess filter.
+They can also be plotted.

 #### Angle computation:

-Compute joint and segment angles from csv position files.
+Joint and segment angles are computed from csv position files.\
-Automatically adjust angles when person switches to face the other way.
-Save a 2D csv angle file per person.
-These joint and segment angles can be plotted and processed with any spreadsheet software or programming language.
-Optionally filters results with Butterworth, gaussian, median, or loess filter.
-Optionally displays figures.
+If a person suddently faces the other way, this change of direction is taken into account.\
+Resulting angles can be filtered in the same way as point coordinates, and they can also be plotted.

-Joint angle conventions:
+**Joint angle conventions:**
 - Ankle dorsiflexion: Between heel and big toe, and ankle and knee
 - Knee flexion: Between hip, knee, and ankle
 - Hip flexion: Between knee, hip, and shoulder
 - Shoulder flexion: Between hip, shoulder, and elbow
 - Elbow flexion: Between wrist, elbow, and shoulder

-Segment angle conventions:
+**Segment angle conventions:**\
 Angles are measured anticlockwise between the horizontal and the segment.
 - Foot: Between heel and big toe
-- Shank: Between ankle and knee
+- Shank: Between knee and ankle
 - Thigh: Between hip and knee
 - Arm: Between shoulder and elbow
 - Forearm: Between elbow and wrist
-- Trunk: Between hip midpoint and shoulder midpoint
+- Trunk: Between shoulder midpoint and hip midpoint

 ## How to cite and how to contribute